Hiroki Kikuta: Career

 During his seven years at Square, Kikuta composed the soundtracks to only three games: Secret of Mana and Trials of Mana for the Super Nintendo Entertainment System and Soukaigi for the PlayStation.
 Kikuta says that he was given complete freedom to compose the soundtracks, in that he was given no direction at all as to how to compose the music; he began working on the music before the design of the game was finalized.
 This freedom was helped by the fact that Uematsu ran the music group as a separate division in the company from the game developers.
-Kikuta was originally chosen for Secret of Mana after Kenji Ito, who had composed the first game in the Mana series, Final Fantasy Adventure, was forced to drop the project due to other demands, such as the soundtrack to Romancing SaGa.
+Kikuta was chosen for Secret of Mana after Kenji Ito, the composer for the first game in the Mana series, Final Fantasy Adventure, was unable to work on the sequel due to other demands, including the soundtrack to Romancing SaGa.
+At the time, Square typically had composers dedicated to one game throughout its development, and so Ito could not take on both projects at once.

 Rather than create MIDI versions of his compositions, like most game composers of that time did, and hand these over to the sound engineering department, Kikuta made his own samples that matched the hardware capabilities of the Super Nintendo.
-This way he would know exactly how the pieces would sound on the system's hardware instead of having to deal with audio hardware differences between the original composition and the Super Nintendo.
+This way he would know exactly how the pieces would sound on the system's hardware instead of having to deal with audio hardware differences between the original composition and the limited palette of the Super Nintendo.
 Kikuta spent nearly 24 hours a day in his office working on the soundtrack, alternating between composing and editing.
+The first track he composed as "The Child of the Fairy Tribe".
 Secret of Mana led to an arranged album, Secret of Mana+, which is composed of a single 50-minute track made up of "experimental" sounds like waterfalls, bird calls, and cell phone sounds.
+Kikuta said in 2024 that he made the arranged album as a response to the stress of dealing with the restrictions of creating the original soundtrack, by instead creating something unrestrained and free.

 For Trials of Mana, Kikuta was assisted by a sound programmer, Hidenori Suzuki, which allowed him to compose over three times the amount of music he had created for Secret of Mana.
+Kikuta decided to take the music in a "different direction" than Secret of Mana's, as he did not think he could surpass it with the same concept.
 The move to the PlayStation for Soukaigi allowed Kikuta to focus on creating live music for the soundtrack, rather than tweaking the synthesizer instruments to make the music files fit in the game cartridge as he had to for the Super Nintendo.
 He used the added audio processing power to expand his musical creativity, including pieces such as songs in unintelligible Thai and Malaysian by Japanese singers.
 The game itself, however, was not a success, and Kikuta decided that he wanted more direct control over the next project he worked on.